OT/IT to the rescue

 The manufacturing industry has migrated towards ethernet network protocols.
 It is easier than ever to connect network systems, which comes with both benefits and drawbacks.
 Data availability is better than ever, giving insights into your system and creating the ability for more complex control procedures.
 Unfortunately, interconnectedness also makes a hack easier to spread to other parts of your control system.

 We could go on endlessly about the intentions and consequences of bad actors, but they can be summed up in a few statements.
 Hacks will do nothing positive for your organization.
 The intention of hacking a control system is most likely to set your organization back significantly.
 Hacks can come from virtually anywhere with no warning.
-It is most responsible to assume that everyone could be a bad actor and to cover all your bases all the time.
+It is most responsible for assuming that everyone could be a bad actor and to cover all your bases all the time.
 Frustratingly, hackers are rarely found or prosecuted.

 IT networks focus on data security as their number one priority.
 New software patches and software upgrades can be done overnight or relatively quickly throughout the day.
-If there is a breach on a device, IT can isolate it from the rest of the system without major setbacks in system-wide productivity with relative ease.
+If there is a breach on a device, IT can isolate it from the rest of the system without significant setbacks in system-wide productivity with relative ease.

 OT cybersecurity varies depending on operational requirements.
 In operations that do not run full time or that have scheduled downtime, maintenance is not much different than IT.
 If the operation runs 24/7, good luck finding downtime.